R4DDER5/CZ/project-scope.md

 # Brief and Objectives
 ## Project Brief
-TO REDEVLOP THE CURRENT CANDIDATE ZONE TO IMPROVE SECURITY, PROCESSES, UPDATES
+TO REDEVELOP THE CURRENT CANDIDATE ZONE TO IMPROVE SECURITY, PROCESSES, UPDATES

 ### PROJECT OVERVIEW
 This project involves the design and development of a new version of the 'candidate zone'.
 This will involve improving functionality and streamlining existing services offered.
 There will also be a requirement for data integration between external 3rd party systems.